honzabrecka/composable-fetch/README.md

 ## tryCatchP

-`tryCatchP` takes two functions, an async tryer and a catcher.
-The returned function evaluates the tryer; if it does not throw, it simply returns the result.
-If the tryer does throw, the returned function evaluates the catcher function and returns its result.
+`tryCatchP` takes two functions, an async trier and an async catcher.
+The returned function evaluates the trier; if it does not throw, it simply returns the result.
+If it does throw, the catcher function is evaluated and result is returned.
+See [error handling & logging](#error-handling--logging) section.

 ## fetch